pkho-user/audio-engine/readme.md

 # Audio Converter Engine (DD+ 5.1 Focused)

+> **Downmix is only used for sources with more than 5.1 channels.
+> Audio 5.1 sources are only re‑encoded.**

 A PowerShell script that processes MKV files with FFmpeg to clean up and standardize the audio tracks.

 It automatically: